cooperrc/engineering-dynamics/_sources/module_00/overview.md

 # Module 0 - Getting Started

-This introduction will get you up to speed on the tools we are using to explore dynamics: HuskyCT, Google Documents, Adams multibody dynamics, and Piazza discussion boar4.
+This introduction will get you up to speed on the tools we are using to explore dynamics: HuskyCT, Google Documents, Jupyter, and Campuswire discussion board.